Horseback riding is a great way to slow down and experience Yellowstone National Park. There are a few different options

 Stock selected for a trip in Yellowstone should be well trained, compatible with each other, and accustomed to the restraining techniques you plan to use.
 Exercise caution when approaching other parties on the trail.
 Anticipate problems and have your animals under control.
 If backpackers seem unsure of what to do, courteously offer instructions to permit safe passage.

 Trails typically begin to open for stock use starting in late June.
-To be certain of which trails are open, check the backcountry situation report and bear management area descriptions before you hit the trail.
-Contact the Central Backcountry office at (307) 344-2160 or e-mail us for more information.
+To be certain which trails are open, check the backcountry situation report and bear management area descriptions or contact the Central Backcountry office at (307) 344-2160 or e-mail us for more information.

 Overnight stock use is not permitted prior to July 1, due to range readiness and/or wet trail conditions.
 You must obtain a backcountry permit prior to taking an overnight trip.

 You should plan to arrive at the trailhead, pack up, and travel to your campsite on the same day.
 Horses are not allowed to stay overnight in the road-based campgrounds or trailheads within the park.
 For a list of campgrounds outside the park that allow stock overnight, contact the Central Backcountry Office.

 Stock are not allowed at all campsites.
 The Backcountry Trip Planner has a list of backcountry campsites available to stock parties, including information on making advance reservations and getting a backcountry permit.